‘Meghna Konnya’ to hit theatres this Eid

 Produced by Anwar Azad Films and SJ Motion Pictures, the film stars Nawshaba Ahmed and Samonty Das Shoumi in lead roles, supported by Fazlur Rahman Babu and Shatabdi Wadud in significant roles.

-The movie premiered at the twelfth International Film Festival of South Asia (IFFSA) in Toronto, Canada, last year on October 15.
+The movie premiered at the 12th International Film Festival of South Asia (IFFSA) in Toronto, Canada, last year on October 15.

 Comments